 It’s almost impossible to find that “perfect” home.
 No matter how hard you look or how many homes your agent shows you, getting everything you want in one home sometimes just isn’t a reality.
 It seems as though kitchen cabinets are always outdated, pink walls to be repainted or bathroom wallpaper that looks like it is 100 years old.
 The price of repairs should be factored into what you are paying for the home.
 For example, Sellers may contribute to repair bills, and some mortgages, like an FHA 203(k) loan, factor repair costs into the overall loan amount.
-So before you decide to cross a house off your list make sure the kitchen remodelpossible repairs are minor, or major, you could end up with the perfect home with just a few minor tweaks.
+So before you decide to cross a house off your list make sure the possible repairs are minor, or major, you could end up with the perfect home with just a few minor tweaks.

 Unappealing Paint